 What Does DPMO Mean in Six Sigma?

 Defects-Per- Million-Opportunities, which is abbreviated as DPMO.
-It is also called as NPMO or Nonconformities per Million Opportunities.
+It is also called NPMO or Nonconformities per Million Opportunities.
 It is defined as the ratio of the number of defects in a sample to the total number of defect opportunities multiplied by 1 million.
 DPMO is a long-term measure of process performance.
 It is a measure of the error rate of a process.
 The metric tells you how good your process is towards committing mistakes.
 It requires you to think reversely.

 5 Steps to calculate DPMO

-There are five steps to calculate process’s Defects-per-Million-Opportunities.
+There are five steps to calculate the process’s Defects-per-Million-Opportunities.
 The first four stages of DPMO calculation are similar to that of computing Defects per Opportunity or DPO.

 Calculating DPMO: Step 1

 The first step is to determine the total number of units to be sampled.
 In other words, you have to determine the sample group size.
 As a thumb rule, the sample size should be small enough to be manageable, yet large enough to reflect whatever problem is undermining the process.